-The Student Union Society is passionate about our students and, more than anything, the safety of our students.
-That is why we started our Annual Safe Driving Campaign.
+We care deeply about our students and, above all, your safety.
+That is why we launched our Annual Safe Driving Campaign.

 • First aid kit